amfairley/memorycards/PATCHNOTES.md

 - Monitoring and Analytics: **Assessor Feedback Addressed: 26**
     * The performance has been tested using Chrome Dev Tool's Lighthouse, which can be found in the [Testing file](/TESTING.md#performance) and below in testing for this patch.
     * Real time analytics of the back end will be in a future patch once a back end is added.
     * Despite being beyond the remit of this project, [Google Analytics](https://marketingplatform.google.com/about/analytics/) has been used to provide analytics about how users use my webpage.
 This includes how many page views, how many users scroll to the bottom of the page, indicating that content hinting is working, and how many users use the contact me form.
 The data received from this will be used to infrom the future updates to the webpage.
-This required the following code to be added to the index.html and 404.html pages immediately after the head element as directed:
+This required the following code to be added to the index.html and 404.html pages at the bottom of the head element as directed:
 ```HTML
 <!-- Google tag (gtag.js) For Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-PXSS0CS8J9"></script>